wcasper/math180fall2024/_modules/ready-set-bet/homework.md

 # Problem 1

-Calculate by hand the following values.
+Suppose you are conducting an experiment consisting of replaying the first roll of a round of Ready Set Bet.

-* (a) The expected position of every horse after the first roll.
+* (a) What is the sample space?
+* (b) What is the probability of each member of the sample space?
-* (b) The expected position of every horse after the second roll.
+* (c) What is the expected position of every horse after the first roll?

 # Problem 2
+Suppose you are conducting an experiment consisting of replaying the first two rolls of a round of Ready Set Bet.
+* (a) What is the sample space?
+* (b) What is the probability of each member of the sample space?
+* (c) What is the expected position of every horse after the second roll?

+# Problem 3

 Upload the Jupyter notebook
 * [ReadySetBet.ipynb](python/ReadySetBet.ipynb)